-All Hydrangea varieties from showy Hydrangea macrophylla, to dreamy Hydrangea arborescens are easy to propagate.
+All Hydrangea varieties from showy Hydrangea macrophylla, to dreamy Hydrangea arborescens are super easy to propagate.
 Our Hydrangea cuttings we propagated last summer are beginning to bloom this year already!

 The best time of year to take Hydrangea cuttings is from spring when the plant is leafing out, to late summer when the leaves are still lush and green.
 If you live in a warm winter climate such as coastal California, you can even propagate Hydrangeas in early fall.

 Step 1: How to take Hydrangea cuttings

 To give your Hydrangea cuttings the best chance to root, start with healthy plants free of pests such as aphids or any disease.
 Both blooming and non-blooming stems can be propagated easily, but I always try to find stems without flower buds first.

 Helpful Tip: don’t let the Hydrangea cuttings dry out during the whole process.
 Work fast in a shaded area.

 Choose 3″ to 5″ long tender green stems, which will root more quickly and easily than woody stems.
 Use a pair of sharp clean pruners or scissors to cut just below a leaf node.
 The Hydrangea cuttings should each have at least 3 sets of leaf nodes – see photo above.

 Trimmed all lower leaves until you get to the top set of leaves ( or four leaves if the top two leaves are much smaller than average ) from the stem using a clean sharp pruner.
 Be very careful not to scratch or damage the main stem.

 If you are propagating large leaf Hydrangea varieties with leaves 3″ across or larger, trimming the remaining two large leaves in half will reduce the stress on the cuttings to draw up water.
 For smaller leaf Hydrangeas, it’s ok to keep the leaves whole.